Skip to main content

 Also for: Windows

-The town of Silent Hill, where your deepest emotional scars manifest around you, is one of the original horror locations of the Playstation ecosystem.
-Every visitor experiences the place in their own unique way, resulting in monsters tailor-made to inflict the most possible trauma.
-Silent Hill 2 is the best story this place has yet generated, a psychoanalyst's dream, where every bit of imagery, and every puzzle theme, is a clue to the enigma that is the protagonist's ailing mind.
+The town of Silent Hill—where your deepest emotional scars manifest around you—is one of the original horror locations of the PlayStation ecosystem.
+Every visitor experiences the place in a uniquely personal way, resulting in monsters tailor-made to inflict maximum trauma.
+Silent Hill 2 is the finest story this town has produced: a psychoanalyst’s dream, where every piece of imagery and every puzzle theme serves as a clue to the enigma of the protagonist’s fractured mind.

-Although his appearance suggests otherwise, James Sunderland is a disturbed human being, judging by the creatures he conjures.
-Demons in straitjackets, nurses in revealing outfits, mannequins with an extra pair of legs where their torso should be - these are the waking nightmares that haunt him.
-When combined with the dour state of the town itself, it doesn't paint a pretty picture.
+Despite appearances, James Sunderland is a deeply disturbed man, judging by the creatures he conjures.
+Demons in straitjackets, nurses in revealing outfits, mannequins with an extra pair of legs where their torso should be—these are the waking nightmares that haunt him.
+Combined with the town’s oppressive decay, it paints a bleak and unsettling picture.

-Drawn there by the contents of a letter from his wife, who died from a disease three years before, James is full of questions and doubts throughout the game.
-She couldn't really be alive, could she?
-He investigates the old places they visited on a previous vacation, jogging through run-down streets and searching buildings for any trace of her.
+Drawn to Silent Hill by a letter from his wife—who supposedly died from illness three years earlier—James is riddled with doubt throughout the game.
+She couldn’t really be alive, could she?
+He retraces the places they once visited on vacation, jogging through run-down streets and searching abandoned buildings for any trace of her.

-This time, the city looks like it's been abandoned in a hurry.
-Cars are left everywhere, most buildings are boarded up and scrap litter the streets.
-No-one has tended to this town in a while.
-A thick fog dampens everything, making it hard to navigate the labyrinthine road network.
-Many paths end in large, impassable scaffolding and some are cut short by bottomless chasms.
-The town appears open, but you soon realize you're being led down a linear path.
-Silent Hill might be a living, malignant entity, and that's one of the scariest insights.
+This time, the city looks as if it was abandoned in a hurry.
+Cars are left where they stood, most buildings are boarded up, and debris litters the streets.
+No one has tended to this place in a long time.
+A thick fog blankets everything, making navigation through the labyrinthine road network difficult.
+Many paths end abruptly at impassable scaffolding, while others are severed by bottomless chasms.
+The town appears open, but it soon becomes clear that you’re being funneled down a linear path.

-This is a remake of the 2002 game of the same name.
-It's very respectful of the original story, all the while putting its own spin on events.
-It never sidesteps the original entirely, only extends it.
-For instance, numerous buildings that were boarded up in the original are now open for exploration, allowing you to stock up on ammunition, health and weapons.
-This faithful approach is a relief, especially since the original game has one of the most uncompromisingly evil storylines in gaming.
-Even as its traditional survival-horror gameplay has grown stale, the story affirms its position among my favorite games of all time.
+This is a remake of the 2002 game of the same name, and it treats the original story with great respect while adding its own interpretations.
+Rather than rewriting the narrative, it expands upon it.
+Numerous buildings that were once inaccessible are now open for exploration, allowing you to scavenge ammunition, health items, and weapons.
+This faithful approach is a relief, especially given that the original game features one of the most uncompromisingly bleak storylines in gaming.
+Even if its traditional survival-horror mechanics have aged, the narrative alone secures its place among my favorite games of all time.

-In this reimagining, Bloober Team gives it the Resident Evil 2-remake treatment, updating it to a third-person camera with over-the-shoulder aim of your gun.
-The experience feels less bewildering than the original from a navigational standpoint, and the combat - albeit not great - is significantly improved.
-Unfortunately, it's also too prevalent for my tastes.
-A lack of enemy variety soon makes the combat a bit repetitive, and the jumpscare of a mannequin lying in ambush gets aggravating.
+In this reimagining, Bloober Team applies the Resident Evil 2 remake treatment, shifting to a third-person perspective with over-the-shoulder aiming.
+From a navigational standpoint, the experience is far less bewildering than the original, and while the combat still isn’t great, it’s undeniably improved.
+Unfortunately, it’s also too frequent for my tastes.
+A lack of enemy variety soon makes encounters feel repetitive, and the recurring jumpscare of a mannequin lying in wait quickly grows tiresome.

-Burdened by realism, James moves and aims like an everyman, which heightens the tension in tight situations.
-You can conserve ammo through headshots or by crippling them momentarily, followed up by a few melee attacks.
-By smashing windows of stores and cars you can rob a place for supplies.
-No-one is there to object.
-And ever so often, you'll find a new, more powerful firearm.
-James turns his head to look as he gets close to anything interactable, a subtle way of helping you miss as little as possible.
+James moves and aims like an ordinary man, burdened by realism, which heightens tension in close encounters.
+You can conserve ammunition by landing headshots or temporarily crippling enemies before finishing them off with melee attacks.
+By smashing store windows and car glass, you can scavenge supplies, and occasionally you’ll come across a more powerful firearm.
+James subtly turns his head toward nearby interactable objects—a clever way of helping you miss as little as possible.

-Enemies spawn at every possible location; they lurk in the darkness of the interiors, they patrol the streets, and later on they even climb the walls.
-Your radio emits white noise as they draw near, which is a superb way of raising tension while it also serves as a gameplay function.
-It is the icing on the cake that is sound design.
-The ambience constantly torments you with abstract, metallic humming.
-Smashing an enemy with your pipe is done with a satisfying squish.
-The resulting atmosphere alternates between depression and oppression, between eerie silence and noise, and the fine voice performances channel resignation and desperation.
+Enemies can spawn almost anywhere: lurking in dark interiors, patrolling foggy streets, and later even crawling along walls.
+Your radio crackles with static as they draw near, a brilliant mechanic that doubles as both a gameplay cue and a source of dread.
+It’s the icing on an already superb sound design.
+The ambient audio torments you with abstract metallic droning, while smashing an enemy with your pipe produces a disturbingly satisfying squelch.
+The atmosphere oscillates between depression and oppression, between eerie silence and overwhelming noise, while the excellent voice performances convey resignation and despair.

-At set points, the wet blanket of fog gives way to the dread of darkness, as you enter the otherworld.
-These transitions are almost unnoticeable.
-You suddenly realize you're stuck inside a pure nightmare, as the enemies get more numerous and tougher.
-Visibility is reduced to the mere cone of your flashlight.
-Inspired by Jacob's Ladder (the 1990 horror-thriller directed by Adrian Lyne), these segments have a stygian quality to them, of rusty steel fences intertwined with fleshy substances and dream logics.
+At certain points, the suffocating fog gives way to an even deeper horror as you slip into the Otherworld.
+These transitions are subtle—almost imperceptible.
+Suddenly, you realize you’re trapped in a pure nightmare, where enemies grow tougher and more numerous, and visibility is reduced to the narrow cone of your flashlight.
+Inspired by Jacob’s Ladder (1990), these segments possess a distinctly stygian quality: rusted steel grates intertwined with fleshy matter, governed by dream logic rather than reason.

-Alternating between the real town and the otherworld, Silent Hill 2 settles at a slow, tormentuous pace.
-It's hard to keep playing for long sessions, as it takes a toll on your mental health.
-If depression has a face in gaming, it's Silent Hill 2.
-It feels a bit meandering at times, particularly a maze-like section closer to the end, where it also goes overboard with loud audio design.
-Some puzzles also caused me some grief, as I misunderstood the simple premise of what they were about.
+Alternating between the real town and the Otherworld, Silent Hill 2 unfolds at a slow, torturous pace.
+It’s difficult to play in long sessions, as the experience takes a genuine toll on your mental state.
+If depression has a face in gaming, it’s Silent Hill 2.
+The game occasionally feels meandering, particularly during a maze-like section near the end, which also leans too heavily on aggressive audio design.
+Some puzzles also frustrated me, largely because I initially misunderstood their deceptively simple premises.

-But as a video game, the Silent Hill 2 remake is a clear improvement.
-The combat is smoother and the levels progress more intuitively.
-Excellent cinematography and disturbing visual design captures the alienation of the place.
-It's a tale of depression set inside a town that seemingly wants to push you over the edge.
-James has the aura of a defeated man from the outset, and he wears his green jacket like a war veteran.
-His fight is behind him, and he's ready to face the consequences.
-I'm thrilled a new audience will get to lead him down this road.
+As a video game, however, the Silent Hill 2 remake is a clear improvement.
+Combat is smoother, progression more intuitive, and the cinematography and visual design masterfully capture the town’s alienation.
+It’s a story of depression set within a place that seems intent on pushing you over the edge.
+James carries the aura of a defeated man from the very beginning, wearing his green jacket like a war veteran.
+His struggle is already behind him; now he’s ready to face the consequences.

 Comments